 From its foundation in 1987 until 2000, our Visiting Professorship was generously sponsored by Mr Sidney Londish.
-Subsequently Mr Peter Burrows, a governor and a member of the Council of the Institute, agreed to become sole sponsor and funded the 2001-2004 Visiting Professors.
+Subsequently Mr Peter Burrows, the current Chair of the Institute’s Executive Board, agreed to become sole sponsor and funded the 2001-2004 Visiting Professors.

 Between 2005 and 2011, the program was sponsored by a group of Governors of the Institute including Mr Peter Burrows, Professor John Chalmers, Mr Michael Diamond, Mr Timothy Harding, Mrs Pauline Harding, Dr Robert Harper, Dr Monica Jackson and the late Professor J.A.
 Young.
 In addition, money has also been committed to the Visiting Professorship by the Thyne Reid Foundation.
 We thank our sponsors for their generosity, commitment and support.

-Professor Clemente Marconi is the James R. McCredie Professor in the History of Greek Art and Archaeology at the Institute of Fine Arts of New York University and is Professor of Classical Archaeology at the Università degli Studi in Milan.
+Professor Clemente Marconi, James R. McCredie Professor in the History of Greek Art and Archaeology at the Institute of Fine Arts of New York University and is Professor of Classical Archaeology at the Università degli Studi in Milan.
 He is also Director of the Institute of Fine Arts–NYU’s Excavations at Selinunte in Sicily.

 Professor Antonas Kotsonas, Institute for the Study of the Ancient World, New York University (formerly based at the University of Cincinnati)

 Professor James C. Wright, American School of Classical Studies at Athens/Bryn Mawr College

 Professor Katja Sporn, German Archaeological Institute at Athens